It's not too early to start preparing for the increasingly-popular vegan movement.

-Vegans are shopping for cruelty-free cosmetics and spearheading the demand for alternatives to leathers, wool, silk and skins.
-Now an essential and growing market for fashion and beauty retailers to cater to.
+Vegans are shopping for cruelty-free cosmetics and spearheading the demand for alternatives to animal-free products, making Veganuary an increasingly important opportunity for retailers.

-Get a headstart on planning for the movement next year as we recap how retailers supported Veganuary in 2020, as well as the growth of animal-free products in major markets.
+Get a head start on planning for the movement next year as we investigate how vegan assortments have evolved in the COVID era, spotlight the sales-driving categories, recap how retailers supported Veganuary in 2020, as well as the growth of animal-free products in major markets.

 Want an exclusive look into the retail data platform that Zara, Puma and Marni use to make more informed decisions?
 Reach out to an EDITED Retail Specialist today.

 At the end of October, it was reported the global Veganuary movement welcomed its one-millionth participant since the campaign launched in 2014.
 Latin America and India experienced the steepest growth in supporters this year.

 The World Health Organization (WHO) states 60% of all human pathogens and 75% of new or emerging infectious diseases originate from animals.
 With the outbreak of coronavirus starting at a live trade market, there’s additional demand for vegan alternatives.

 Your competitors are investing